nehaljwani/team.exiv2.org/book/IMaEA.md

             }
 ```

-He discovers the TIFF file hidden in the data, he opens  an Io stream, attaches it to a Tiff object and says "Tiff Accept this visitor".
-Software doesn't get any more beautiful, simple and elegant than this.
+He discovers the TIFF file hidden in the data, he opens  an Io stream, attaches it to a Tiff objects and calls "Tiff::accept(visitor)".
+Software doesn't get simpler, more beautiful or as elegant than this.

 Just to remind you, the BasicIo class in Exiv2 supports http/ssh and other protocols.
-This code will safely recursively descent a remote file without copying it locally.
+This code will recursively descend into a remote file without copying it locally.
+And he does it with great efficiency.
 This is discussed in section [7 I/O in Exiv2](#7)

-The code `tvisitor.cpp` is a standalone version of the function Image::printStructure() in the Exiv2 library.
+The code `tvisitor.c++` is a standalone version of the function Image::printStructure() in the Exiv2 library.
 It can be executed with four different options which are equivalent to exiv2 options:

 | _tvisitor option_ | _exiv2 option_ | Description |
 |:--              |:-----        |:-- |